-Average Car Insurance Prices for Bad Drivers in Kentucky
+Average Auto Insurance Prices for High-Risk Drivers in Kentucky

-If you've been discovered to be at fault for a crash or convicted of a driving offense, your auto insurance rates are going to rise.
-The more infractions you accumulate, the more expensive your car insurance policy gets.
+If you’re found to be at fault after an accident or convicted of an on-road violation, your auto insurance rates are going to rise.
+The more offenses you accrue, the more expensive your auto insurance gets.

-In Kentucky, your first minor at-fault accident will lead to an extra $1,113.94 each year in auto insurance premiums.
-A DUI — thought of as one of the most grievous driving infractions — can raise your annual insurance expenditure in Kentucky by an average of $1,084.15.
+In Kentucky, your first minor at-fault incident will lead to an extra $1,113.94 per year in car insurance payments.
+A DUI — considered among the most grave driving infractions — could grow your yearly insurance rates in Kentucky by as much as $1,084.15.